List of Nashville Sounds seasons: Pacific Coast League (1998–2020)

-Triple-A East / International League (2021–present)
+International League (2021–present)

 In conjunction with the 2021 restructuring of the minor leagues, the Sounds reaffiliated with the Milwaukee Brewers and were placed in the new Triple-A East (AAAE).
-Instead of holding traditional playoffs to determine a league champion, the team with the best record was declared the winner, but 10 games were added onto the schedule as a postseason tournament, called the Triple-A Final Stretch, in which all 30 Triple-A clubs competed for the highest winning percentage.
+Instead of holding traditional playoffs to determine a league champion, the team with the best record at the end of the regular-season was declared the winner, but 10 games were added onto the schedule as a postseason tournament, called the Triple-A Final Stretch, in which all 30 Triple-A clubs competed for the highest winning percentage.
 Nashville finished the tournament tied for fourth place with a 7–2 (.778) record.
 In 2022, the Triple-A East became known as the International League (IL).
 The Sounds won the 2022 Western Division title with a league-best 91–58 (.611) record, but they lost a single playoff game to determine the IL championship against the Durham Bulls.
-Over two seasons as a Brewers affiliate, Nashville holds a 154–114 (.575) record, a 7–3 (.700) postseason record, and a 161–117 (.579) composite record.
-Combining both the current and former affiliations with Milwaukee, they are 877–827 (.515) in the regular-season and 16–11 (.593) in the postseason, giving them an overall record of 893–838 (.516).
+Since 2023, seasons have been played with a split-season format in which the teams with the best league-wide records at the end of each half qualify for the playoffs.
+Nashville has not qualified for the postseason under this format.
+Over five seasons as a Brewers affiliate, Nashville holds a 407–312 (.566) record, an 0–1 (.000) postseason record, and a 407–313 (.565) composite record.
+Combining both the current and former affiliations with Milwaukee, they are 1,130–1,025 (.524) in the regular-season and 9–9 (.500) in the postseason, giving them an overall record of 1,139–1,034 (.524).

 Season-by-season records

-Split season records
+Split-season records

-The Southern League, in which the Sounds competed from 1978 to 1984, used a split season schedule wherein the division winners from each half qualified for the postseason championship playoffs.
+The Southern League, in which the Sounds competed from 1978 to 1984, used a split-season schedule wherein the division winners from each half qualified for the postseason championship playoffs.
+The International League has used a similar format since 2023 in which the teams with the best league-wide records at the end of each half qualified for the playoffs.